mannax2012/Starforge/README.md

 Full Credit to SWGEmu and MtG Communities for current content and build.
+I claim nothing as my own original work only as variants or adaptations of other's work.
+Special Thanks to:
+TinyPebble for the Mechanic Profession.
+Flurry Repo for tips and examples.
+Miki for emotional support.

 [Full Guide and info for installing the server.](https://github.com/ModTheGalaxy/mtgserver/wiki)